zelosleone/turso/README.md

 ---

-## Features
+## About

-Turso Database is a _work-in-progress_, in-process OLTP database engine library written in Rust that has:
+Turso Database is an in-process SQL database written in Rust, compatible with SQLite.

+> **⚠️ Warning:** This software is ALPHA, only use for development, testing, and experimentation.
+We are working to make it production ready, but do not use it for critical data right now.
+>
+## Features and Roadmap

 * **SQLite compatibility** for SQL dialect, file formats, and the C API [see [document](COMPAT.md) for details]
 * **Change data capture (CDC)** for real-time tracking of database changes.